GuideNepalInvestingNEPSERight SharesPersonal Finance

 Subscription windowN/AN/A35 days minimum (Section 56(11))

 For the tax mechanics of bonus vs cash dividend (the 5% withholding, the cash dividend that is actually the tax on the bonus), see the older post: Bonus share vs cash dividend in Nepal.
-The rest of this post is about the corner that post does not cover — the right share.
+The rest of this post covers the corner that post does not: the right share.

 Why "Rs 100 right share at market Rs 500" is not free money